 Best Countertop: Pengke Freestanding Wine Rack

 A beautiful countertop wine rack shows off your impressive wine collection while adding a touch of decoration to any kitchen.
 You won’t go wrong on either front with Pengke’s gold honeycomb wine rack.
 Measuring 10.3 x 8 x 10 inches, this trendy wine rack holds up to six standard wine bottles.
 The geometric design of this free-standing rack means it won’t wobble or tilt, even if the bottles are placed unevenly.
-The rack is fully welded together and the outer layer is a rust-resistant epoxy coating.
+The rack is fully welded together and the outer layer is a rust-resistant coating.

 Best Wall-Mounted: Sorbus Wall Mount Wine Rack, 9 Bottles